 Thank you for hearing me.
-We all know cannabis prohibition was made to use the fear of African Americans and Mexicans against the people of America, but why, Anslinger wanted a job and was given big money to stomp out any competition for petroleum why of how companies in America going back to two main companies pumping money into Anslinger pocket to end the companies competition.
-That is so wrong the way it was set up and we still follow this Refer Madness scarced to death because what we were made to believe.
-Cannabis has been used safely since the beginning of time now we here in America astrated the prohibition of cannabis and made it racial to gain more traction.
-Today it's the single most used law to take rights away from Americans, all of us with these words, I smell marijuana, it doesn't matter if they do or not all fyour being profiled, the police are going to tear your car up trying to find a joint, especially if you are African Marcican but I think it applies to more then that.
+We all know cannabis prohibition was made to use the fear of African Americans and Mexicans against the people of America, but why.
+Anslinger wanted a job and was given big money to stomp out any competition for petroleum and nylon companies in America going back to two main companies pumping money into Anslinger pocket to end the companies competition.
+That is so wrong the way it was set up and we still follow this Refer Madness scared to death because what we were made to believe.
+Cannabis has been used safely since the beginning of time now we here in America started the prohibition of cannabis and made it racial to gain more traction.
+Today it the single most used law to take rights away from Americans, all of us with these words, I smell marijuana, it doesn't matter if they do or not and if your being profiled, the police are going to tear your car up trying to find a joint, especially if you are African American but I think it applies to more then that.
 If you are in the lower income or mid income it absolutely effects you.
-Most patients needing cannabis as a better alternative then opioids can not afford to move to a medical or cannabis legal state and why, NC is the best state in the country except one law destroying all America and worse right here in NC. end Cannabis Prohibition, No more research is needed That's be and we all know it.
+Most patients needing cannabis as a better alternative then opioids can not afford to move to a medical or cannabis legal state and why, NC is the best state in the country except one law destroying all America and worse right here in N.C. end Cannabis Prohibition.
+No more research is needed That's bs and we all know it.
 The law is racially set up and has caused enough damage, we all know that.
 We set up government by the people for the people and to that is not being done.
-No one in NC. is listening to the people, we are the say so, we govern you.
-We the people have as a majority for decades now we want cannabis prohibition abolished.
-We need medical cannabis we need legalization and we need the right to use what we choose for medicine especially if it's better, safer, 1 love NC. but I'm tire dof waiting 25 years for something that should of never been lived.
+No one in N.C. is listening to the people, we are the say so, we govern you.
+We the people have as a majority said for decades now we wan cannabis prohibition abolished.
+We need medical cannabis we need legalization and we need the right to use what we choose for medicine especially if it's better, safer, I love N.C. but I'm tired of waiting 25 years for something that should of never been I legalized in the first place an that's what we need to look at, acknowledge and change.
+Thank You, Free the Plant stop the prohibition and corruption Thank you for taking my feedback!